 Depending on the age of diagnosis, and the stage and type of lymphoma, the diagnosis of lymphoma is not a death sentence.
 In fact, lymphoma is amongst the most highly treatable cancers that occur in dogs.

 The mainstay of treatment for dogs with lymphoma is the administration of chemotherapy.
 Chemotherapy is the use of chemicals (medication) to treat disease – more specifically; it usually refers to the destruction of cancer cells.
-The best responses in terms of length of tumor control and survival are generally seen with protocols that entail administration of more than one chemotherapy drug, although there are approaches that involve administration of a single drug.
+The best responses in terms of length of tumor control and survival are generally seen with protocols that entail administration of more than one chemotherapy drug, although there are approaches that involve the administration of a single drug.

-In the treatment of dogs with cancer it is usually to put the disease into remission to prolong life and to assist in a better quality of life.
+In the treatment of dogs with cancer, it is usually to put the disease into remission to prolong life and to assist in a better quality of life.
 Chemotherapy protocols are complicated and rapidly evolving.
 A veterinarian oncologist is the best person to discuss your options and advice on treatment for canine lymphoma.

 Another form of treatment less commonly used is radiation.
 The exploration of radiation therapy, used in conjunction with chemotherapy is finding new avenues in the treatment of canine lymphoma.
-Early research suggests that the combination of the two improve remission rates and can extend the disease free interval in dogs with multicentric malignant lymphoma.
+Early research suggests that the combination of the two improve remission rates and can extend the disease-free interval in dogs with multicentric malignant lymphoma.

-There are quite a few options for treatment of lymphoma.
+There are quite a few options for the treatment of lymphoma.
 They range from very inexpensive medications that will often create a state of remission for a short time, to more impactful, costly therapies that can drastically increase median survival time.
 More aggressive chemotherapy is associated with an increased risk of adverse effects such as nausea, malaise, or infections secondary to immune suppression.
 The more aggressive protocols are also more costly, and more intensive.
 However, overall, the more aggressively lymphoma is treated, the longer your dog will survive.
 In spite of the possibility of adverse side effects, many dogs have a very good quality of life for the majority of treatment.
 “Bumps in the road” such as infections, or nausea, can be dealt with medically most of the time.
 Finances are a fair consideration, and it is very important that dog owners make these choices with finances in mind.
 Many dog owners feel guilty if they cannot afford the most ideal treatment option.
-However, veterinarians understand this consideration, and support any decision that an owner makes that is well informed and honest.
-It is important to make the best decision that is feasible, and to place positive energy toward that path.
+However, veterinarians understand this consideration and support any decision that an owner makes that is well informed and honest.
+It is important to make the best decision that is feasible and to place positive energy toward that path.

 If your dog is diagnosed with lymphoma, obtain all the information that you can.
 Speak with your veterinarian about treatment options.
 Inquire as to whether a veterinary oncologist might be helpful.
 Consider your personal finances with the respect that they are due, and realize that your choice is multi- factorial, and does not directly reflect the degree of love that you have for your dog.
 Each patient is an individual, as is the owner of each dog that is ill.